top of page

 What you really want to know is: How will my physical therapy visits get paid for?
 How much will be coming out of my pocket?
 And how soon will that happen?
 We will answer all of these questions.

-This is a “cash-pay” Physical Therapy clinic.
-Our office does not have a Billing Department, therefore we do not provide billing services in house.
-This also means that we do not have negotiated rates to be “in-network” providers with any major insurance companies.
-Because of this reason, we accept payment at the time of service, and technically do not “take your insurance.”
-That said, any billable services CAN still be processed by your insurance company as an “out-of-network” provider if you submit those claims yourself.
-This means that your insurance can cover partial if not all of your physical therapy costs.
+This is a “cash-based” Physical Therapy clinic.
+We do accept Medicare, but are currently out of network with all other insurances.
+Our office does not have a Billing Department, therefore, we do not provide billing services in house.
+This also means that we do not have negotiated rates to be “in-network” providers with any insurance companies.
+Because of this, we accept payment at the time of service, and technically do not “take your insurance.”
+That said, any billable services CAN still be processed by your insurance company as an “out-of-network” provider if you submit those claims yourself (we will provide you with a superbill).
+Each insurance company is different in their reimbursement for out of network care and you should take the time to find out what they will pay.

 Why a cash-pay clinic?

-The number one reason we are a cash-pay clinic is because WE CHOOSE TO WORK FOR YOU.
-Our aim is to give you the most valuable physical therapy experience available, and we believe our value lies in our interaction with you as a patient and not in making multiple calls to/from insurance companies to understand the details of every plan available in the healthcare marketplace.
+The number one reason we are a cash-pay clinic is because WE CHOOSE TO WORK FOR YOU, not the insurance company.
+Our aim is to give you the most valuable physical therapy experience available, and we believe our value lies in our interaction with you as a patient and not in convincing insurance companies to pay for the care you deserve.

 Under this model, each visit is yours.
 You pay for our time and expertise and therefore YOU get to decide what we can provide for you that is most helpful to your goals and recovery.
 We can discuss your major complaints, your concerns both big and small, and your goals.
 Then we can build a comprehensive plan to get you where you want to be, doing what you love.

 With this mindset, we can make each visit about what you want to work on.
-We can incorporate whatever combination of care that will get you to your results faster.
+We can incorporate whatever combination of care that will get the best results.
 When we work for you, we don’t have to ask permission from your insurance on whether they will cover a treatment that is most APPROPRIATE for you, WHEN it is most needed by you.
 This can save you unnecessary visits, paperwork, questionnaires, and valuable time.

 How much does Physical Therapy cost?